TobiasBuchholz/Plugin.Firebase/README.md

 </ItemGroup>
 ```

-Put the initialization call from step 5 of the basic setup in your `MauiProgram.cs` like this:
+Initialize the plugin in your `MauiProgram.cs` like this:

 ```c#
 public static class MauiProgram